aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 * **Snapshotting**
     - Caching the projected aggregate so that the application doesn't need to compute it the next time it's read.
     - Caching always introduces some complexity, but the normal advantage is realized: Application speed improves.

+* **Upcasting**
+    - Since the event stream is immutable by design, old events need to still be recognized if they've been updated to a newer version.
+Upcasting is the process of converting old events to newer events at read time.

 ---